 The gene therapy market is booming.
 Viral vectors, the key delivery systems for gene therapies, are playing an increasing role in the development of biologics.
 But the growing need for viral vectors and their plasmid building blocks have resulted in a manufacturing bottleneck.
 Can contract manufacturing organizations cope with the rising demand?

 In 2019, Zolgensma, a gene therapy to treat spinal muscular atrophy in children under the age of two was approved by the FDA.
-Other notable gene therapy approvals of the last three years include Luxturna, Yescarta, Kymriah, and Imlygic, and the list continues to grow.
-In fact, the FDA estimates that it will be receiving more than 200 investigational new drug (IND) applications for cell and gene therapies in 2020 alone.
+Other notable gene therapy approvals of the past few years include Luxturna, Yescarta, Kymriah, and Imlygic, and the list continues to grow.
+In fact, the FDA estimates that by 2025, it will be approving 10 to 20 cell and gene therapy products annually.

 Thanks to the development of new virus backbone designs and mechanisms of action, gene therapy has become significantly safer and more effective.
 Especially when combined with other types of immuno-oncology drugs, such as checkpoint inhibitors, oncolytic virus therapy is regarded as a promising tool to attack cancer cells that evade the patient’s own immune response.